Samratacad/Soil_Lipidomics/README.md

 - Quality control measures are implemented at multiple stages to ensure data reliability.
 - The process allows for both targeted and untargeted analysis of lipids in soil samples.

-For more detailed information on each step, please refer to the specific protocols and standard operating procedures.
+For more detailed information on each step, please refer to the specific folder readmd file.